suditya/suditya/README.md

 - 🌱 I’m currently learning **React.js**

-- 👯 I’m looking to collaborate on **Awesome ideas which matches my passion**
+- 👯 I’m looking to collaborate on **Awesome ideas which match's my passion**

 - 🤝 I’m looking for help with **React.js**